Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 ```
 * `clear` will clear the Azure Storage containers used by Batch Shipyard
 for metadata purposes
+  * `--poolid` will target a specific pool id rather than from configuration
 * `del` will delete the Azure Storage containers used by Batch Shipyard
 for metadata purposes
+  * `--clear-tables` will clear tables instead of deleting them
+  * `--poolid` will target a specific pool id

 ## Example Invocations
 ```shell